luisawatkins/orbitdb-storacha-bridge/README.md

 Additionally exists a [`StorachaIntegration.svelte`](src/components/StorachaIntegration.svelte) which authenticates with Storacha, creates backups and restores for any OrbitDB Svelte app. (but has the above stated 'issue').
 Since this isn't always an issue, StorachaTest.svelte is demonstrating a different approach when dealing with the entries in the oplog only and recreating/restoring the OrbitDB by adding a dbconfig object separately.
 This way the exact same db can be restored.

+Implemented but untested:
-Upcoming: UCAN authentication (instead of Storacha-Key and proof credentials) and a StorachaStorage (a OrbitDB CustomerStorage) where it will be possible to use Storacha in parallel and permanent backup while other peers are replicating.
+  - UCAN authentication (instead of Storacha key and proof credentials) and
+  - StorachaStorage (a OrbitDB CustomStorage) where it will be possible to reactively store an orbitdb live on Storacha as a permanent backup while other peers are replicating as normal.

 ## RoadMap